-- Pour the soy sauce, vinegar, and water in the cooking pot and let boil.
+- Pour the soy sauce and vinegar in the pan.
+Let the liquid boil.

-- Add the Kangkong stalks and cook for 1 to 2 minutes.
+- Add the Kangkong stalks.
+Cook for 2 minutes.

-- Transfer to a serving plate and top with toasted garlic.
+- Transfer to a serving bowl and then top with browned garlic.

 - Serve.
 Share and enjoy!